Let's talk about Eczema (Atopic Dermatitis)

 Genetics does play a role in eczema.
 This means some people will be more likely to develop it based on their genetics.

 In addition to family history, your age and ethnicity can also impact your chances of developing eczema.
 This condition typically begins during infancy or childhood but can occur at any age.
 For some people, symptoms resolve before adulthood.
 For others, symptoms continue to come and go (flares).

 African American and Asian American children are more likely to develop more severe forms of eczema.
 This may be due in part to delayed diagnosis because eczema can sometimes be missed in people with darker skin.

 Interested in learning how your genetics may be related to eczema?
 You can get the Eczema (Atopic Dermatitis) report (Powered by 23andMe Research) through the 23andMe+ membership.
-23andMe+ includes our Health + Ancestry Service plus 10+ exclusive reports & features throughout the calendar year.‡
+23andMe+ includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.

 - The Eczema (Atopic Dermatitis) report does not diagnose eczema and should not be used to make medical decisions.

 - The report was developed by 23andMe scientists using data and insights gathered from thousands of customers who consent to participate in our research.
 Reports based on 23andMe research provide an estimate of your likelihood of developing a condition based on your genetics and other factors.
 This report does not account for lifestyle or family history.

 - The report does not account for every possible genetic variant that could affect your likelihood of developing eczema.